HOUSEHOLD GOODS MOVING GUIDE

 - Pointing out items that can’t be moved or will require special attention.

 - Providing an estimate of costs.

 - Determining the best moving date for your schedule.

 - Coordinating your professional packing team (if requested).

 - Answering any questions or concerns you may have.

 PACKING AND LOADING

 Your NOR-CAL Driver and Pack-and-Load Technicians are key members of your moving team, responsible for:

-- Taking special precautions to protect your home and its contents on moving day
+- Taking special precaution to protect your home and its contents on moving day

 - Preparing a detailed inventory of items to be moved